Dipsingh/dipsingh.github.io/_posts/2024-12-31-Transistor-Advances.md

 All these limitations collectively ended Dennard scaling and compelled the industry to seek new avenues for further progress.

 Below is a comparison of the Transistor structure from Dennard's 1974 paper with Intel's 65nm generation in 2005.
-You can the gate length decreased from $\approx 1\mu\text{m}$ to $35nm$ and gate oxide thickness from $35nm$ to $1.2nm$.
+You can see the gate length decreased from $\approx 1\mu\text{m}$ to $35nm$ and gate oxide thickness from $35nm$ to $1.2nm$.

 {: .center}
 ![Transistor Comparison](/images/post30/fig6.png "Transistor Comparison")